ibm-cloud-docs/openwhisk/z_archive_getting_started.md

 # Getting started
 {: #getting_started}

 With {{site.data.keyword.openwhisk}} you can use your favorite programming language to write lightweight code that runs app logic in a scalable way.
-You can run code on-demand with HTTP-based API requests from applications or run code in response to {{site.data.keyword.Bluemix_notm}} services and third-party events.
+You can run code on-demand with HTTP-based API requests from applications or run code in response to {{site.data.keyword.cloud_notm}} services and third-party events.
 The Function-as-a-Service (Faas) programming platform is based on the open source project Apache OpenWhisk.
 {: shortdesc}

 ## Working with actions